Inverse Kinematics using FABRIK

 Solving with FABRIK

 At this point, things are still relative simple.
-Taking one leg at a time, we convert what we’ve stored from the spider into a generic IKChain which holds the joints position and lengths, and total length of the chain.
+Taking one leg at a time, I convert what we’ve stored from the spider into a generic IKChain which holds the joints position and lengths, and total length of the chain.
 Extremely short and sweet.
 And after population the new IKChain, we have everything to sovle it!

 The first thing the solver does is handle the simplest edge case, which is when the target is too far away to ever be reached.
 If the distance from the root joint to the target is greater than the total length of the chain, then there is no fancy solution to find.
 The only thing the leg can do is stretch itself out as far as possible in the direction of the target.

 The solve works in two passes that repeat over and over until the foot is close enough to the target.
-The end effector is snapped directly onto the target, because that is ultimately where we want the chain to end.
+The end effector is snapped directly onto the target, because that is ultimately where I want the chain to end.
 Then the solver walks backward through the leg, moving each earlier joint so that it stays the correct distance away from its child.

 The backward pass gets the foot where it should go, but it can pull the root away from where it belongs.
 Since the root joint is supposed to stay anchored to the spider’s body, the solver now snaps the root back to its original position and walks forward through the chain again.
 This time, each child joint is repositioned so that every segment length is preserved from the root outward.